nanoqsh/json_lang/README.md

 }
 ```

-The conditional operator will return the `then` value if the `if` value is non-zero, otherwise `else`:
+The conditional operator will return the `then` value if the `if` value is non-zero or non-empty string, otherwise `else`:
 ```json
 {
     "if": { "==": [1, 1] },